Manuteaa/dbd_autoSkillCheck/README.md

 ## Execution Instructions

+You can run the code:
+- From the windows standalone exe: just download the .exe file and run it
+- From source: It's for you if you have some python knowledge, you want to customize the code or run it on GPU

+### Windows standalone exe

+I will push a standalone windows executable (CPU only).
+Just run the .exe !

+Check here later, I'm still working on it...

+### From source

 I have only tested the model on my own computer running Windows 11 with CUDA version 12.3.
 I provide two different scripts you can run, here the instructions.

 Create your own python env (I have python 3.11) and install the necessary libraries using the command :